Generalized Eckardt points on del Pezzo surfaces of degree 1: Configurations of ten concurrent lines

 Let $G$ be the weighted graph on the 240 exceptional curves of a del Pezzo surface of degree 1, as in the previous section.
 Recall that the automorphism group of $G$ is the Weyl group $W_8$.

-\begin{definition} We say that a clique $K$ in $G$ can be \textsl{realized as a generalized Eckardt point}, or simply \textsl{realized}, if there exists a del Pezzo surface of degree 1 with an isomorphism between the intersection graph on its 240 exceptional curves and $G$, such that $K$ corresponds to 10 concurrent exceptional curves under this isomorphism. \end{definition}
+\begin{definition} We say that a clique $K$ in $G$ can be \textsl{realized as a generalized Eckardt point}, or simply \textsl{realized}, if there exists a del Pezzo surface of degree 1 with an isomorphism between the intersection graph on its 240 exceptional curves and $G$, such that $K$ corresponds to a set of exceptional curves concurrent in a generalized Eckardt point under this isomorphism. \end{definition}

 Note that $W_8$ acts on the set of cliques of the same isomorphism type in $G$.
 The following lemma tells us that we only have to check one representative per orbit under this action in order to know if all cliques in the orbit can be realized.